And greetings, welcome back, ladies and gentlemen.

 It's what sustains the word of God to people is real.

-It attempts to answer the questions or to at least to provide faith that there are answers to questions that there really aren't answers to on this earth.
+It attempts to answer the questions or at least to provide faith that there are answers to questions that there really aren't answers to on this earth.

 It's a set of rules and guidelines that are flexible.

-When you tell Catholics that it's up to the church to change, to adapt to your latest fall from grace, I don't care what kind of message you come up with, outreach or what have you, you're never going to be able to convince people that you have this same degree of faith and religious belief, the people you're trying to reach.
+When you tell Catholics that it's up to the church to change to adapt to your latest fall from grace, I don't care what kind of message you come up with, outreach or what have you, you're never going to be able to convince people that you have this same degree of faith and religious belief, the people you're trying to reach.

 You only have to follow these rules and guidelines, as in the Constitution, when it suits you.

-So But Second Amendment, it may as well not be there.
+But Second Amendment, it may as well not be there because it doesn't make any sense.

 You don't like it.

-Just like you rewrite the Constitution with your judges.
+You can't rewrite the Bible, but you're trying, just like you rewrite the Constitution with your judges.

-How Democrats have problems with religion, and not one mention of Reverend Wright in this piece.
+This piece, things fall apart, how Democrats gave up on religious voters, how Democrats have problems with religious, and not one mention of Reverend Wright in this piece.

 Okay, we've got a problem here.

-Don't even try to come up with a message or outreach, because nothing can overcome that.
+Don't even try to come up with a message or outreach because nothing can overcome that.

 The revelation contained in a confidential U.S. embassy cable released by WikiLeaks is surprising given that the film attempted to discredit the U.S. healthcare system by highlighting what it claimed was the excellence of the Cuban system.